Debiasing and $t$-tests for synthetic control inference on average causal effects: Theoretical properties with stationary data

-The first part of Theorem \ref{thm: t statistic} establishes the asymptotic normality of our ATT estimator.
-Making inferences directly based on this result would require the estimation of the long-run variance $\sigma^2$, which is difficult in small sample settings.
-We therefore use the self-normalized test statistic $\mathbb{T}_K$, which allows us to completely avoid the estimation of $\sigma^2$.
-The second part of Theorem \ref{thm: t statistic} demonstrates that, under the null, $\mathbb{T}_K$ has an asymptotically pivotal student $t$-distribution with $K-1$ degrees of freedom.
-This result is very useful from a practical perspective as one does not have to simulate non-standard critical values, nor rely on subsampling or permutation distributions.
+and (ii) $\mathbb{T}_K\overset{d}\rightarrow t_{K-1}$, where the random variable $t_{K-1}$ has a standard $t$-distribution with $K-1$ degrees of freedom. \end{thm} Part (i) of Theorem \ref{thm: t statistic} is a direct consequence of Theorem \ref{thm: asy distr} and establishes the asymptotic normality of the ATT estimator.
+Making inferences directly based on this result requires estimating the LRV $\sigma^2$, which is difficult in small sample settings.
+We therefore use the self-normalized test statistic $\mathbb{T}_K$, which allows us to avoid estimating the LRV.
+Part (ii) demonstrates that $\mathbb{T}_K$ has an asymptotically pivotal student $t$-distribution with $K-1$ degrees of freedom.
+This result is useful from a practical perspective as one does not have to simulate non-standard critical values, nor rely on subsampling or permutation distributions.

+The result in Part (ii) is different from classical results on $t$-statistics because the component estimators $\htau_{1},\dots,\htau_K$ are not asymptotically independent due to presence of the common component $\xi_0$ in the asymptotic distribution in Theorem \ref{thm: asy distr}.
+However, the common component cancels out in the denominator of the $t$-statistic so that numerator and denominator are asymptotically independent and $\mathbb{T}_K$ has an asymptotic $t$-distribution after rescaling the denominator to account for the presence of $\xi_0$ in the numerator.

+The following corollary of Theorem \ref{thm: t statistic} formally establishes the $(1-\alpha)$ coverage guarantee of the confidence interval $\mathcal{I}_K(1-\alpha)$ defined in \eqref{eq:ci}. \begin{cor} Let the assumptions in Theorem \ref{thm: asy distr} hold.
+Then, $P(\tau \in \mathcal{I}_K(1-\alpha))\rightarrow 1-\alpha.$ \end{cor} In light of Corollary \ref{cor:CI_PI}, we can interpret $\mathcal{I}_K(1-\alpha)$ as a confidence interval if $\tau$ is fixed and as a prediction interval if $\tau$ is random.
+Thus, our framework provides a unified framework, encompassing both leading cases discussed in the literature.

+\begin{rem} Theorem \ref{thm: asy distr} only requires $\ell_2$-consistency of $\hw_{(k)}$ (Assumption \ref{ass:ell_2_consistency}).
+As a result, the $t$-test is generic and can be used in conjunction with the many other $\ell_2$-consistent estimators available in the literature (e.g., Lasso).
+This is similar to the double machine learning (DML) literature \citep[][]{chernozhukov2018double}, where the first-order asymptotics of the final estimator depend on the influence function in the debiasing process, but not on the properties of the estimators of the nuisance parameters, beyond a rate requirement.
+We emphasize that unlike the DML literature, the $t$-test does not have any rate requirements. \end{rem}

+\begin{rem} The alternative fixed-$b$ approach \citep[e.g.,][]{kiefer2000simple,kiefer2002heteroskedasticity,kiefer2002et,jansson2004error,kiefer2005new,sun2008optimal} does not naturally arise from the cross-fitting procedure and encounters extra technical difficulty due to the error from estimating the high-dimensional weights.
+The usual justification for the fixed-$b$ approach is its higher-order improvement in Gaussian location models.
+Our procedure achieves the same property in this setting; see Appendix \ref{sec: higher order}. \end{rem}